nsvir/TVShowsManager/README.md

 How To Use It ?
 ============

-- Put the script in the same folder than the episodes.
+- Put the script in the same folder that the episodes.
   exemple: Root > SerieA > Season1 > (SerieManager) with episodes

 - Execute the TVSManager.py